josh-asi/vms-client/README.md

 ## Server

 Please make sure that the API server is running before the client server is run.
 The Github repository can be located [here](https://github.com/josh-asi/vms-web-api).

+## Known Limitations

+This will not work for Internet Explorer 11.